"You manage things; you lead people." – Grace Murray Hopper

 2. Being a good listener

 Being more than just a boss calls for being a good communicator.
 First, managers must develop genuine listening skills to understand their employees and show empathy.
-Always remember that information is power.
+Always remember that information is power, but it only flows when people feel heard.

 Active listening and empathy should be a focus.
 While a poor leader hears, a good leader listens.
 This distinction makes all the difference.
-Whether someone comes with a question or a suggestion, effective leaders listen attentively and acknowledge initiative."
+Whether someone comes with a question or a suggestion, effective managers listen attentively and acknowledge initiative.

 Learn to listen carefully, paying attention to words and nonverbal cues (gestures, facial expressions, tone).